pallat/godx/README.md

-The x2go use to generate go struct from xml file.
+The godx use to generate go structure from xml file.
 It is useful for generating soap request xml.

 usage